ioi/translation/README.md

   run `docker-compose exec web bash` after the system has been started, then in the shell execute `python3 manage.py initialize`.
   Then exit from the shell by typing `exit`.
-* You may have access to the logs by running `dokcer-compose logs`, for following log from now on run `docker-compose logs -f --tail=0`.
+* You can access the logs by running `dokcer-compose logs`.
+  To follow the logs from now on, run `docker-compose logs -f --tail=0`.

 Development Settings
 --------------------